 Early Origins of the Birkbie family

 Important Dates for the Birkbie family

 This web page shows only a small excerpt of our Birkbie research.
-Another 217 words (16 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birkbie History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birkbie History in all our PDF Extended History products and printed products wherever possible.

 Birkbie Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Birkby, Berkby, Beckby, Bickby, Birkbie, Birkbee, Bickbie, Burkby, Burkbie, Birkbye, Birchby, Berchby and many more.

 Early Notables of the Birkbie family (pre 1700)

 More information is included under the topic Early Birkbie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Birkbie family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Birkbie or a variant listed above: Samuell Birkby, who settled in Maryland in 1657; Catherine Birkby, who arrived in Maryland in 1654; and John Birkby, who was on record in New York in 1831..